fish-pace/hackweek-2025/book/preliminary/git.md

 Tip: Use https:// URLs to clone and push to repos, not ssh URLs!
 ```

-To set up the user or oranization to allow access by the Personal Access Token just created, follow the link provided.
+To set up the user or organization to allow access by the Personal Access Token just created, follow the link provided.

 Here is a GIF walking through the workflow.
 Note that it shows a way to do the same setup in a notebook before
 showing the Terminal way just described.